Textile Bowl: History

-The game was continuously played from 1971-2019, however due to the COVID-19 pandemic in the United States, the ACC shifted to a 10 game conference schedule for the 2020 season.
-2020 was the first time since 1969-1970 that the Wolfpack and Tigers did not play.
-In 2021, the Wolfpack beat the Tigers 27-21 in double overtime, securing their first win in the series since 2011.
-This loss knocked Clemson out of a spot in the College Football Playoff.
+The game was continuously played from 1971 to 2019, however due to the COVID-19 pandemic in the United States, the ACC shifted to a ten-game conference schedule for the 2020 season.
+2020 was the first time since 1970 that the Wolfpack and Tigers did not play.

+2021-present

+In 2021, the Wolfpack beat the Tigers 27–21 in double overtime, securing their first win in the series since 2011.
 NC State controlled their own destiny in the ACC Atlantic before suffering losses to Miami and Wake Forest.
 Wake Forest ultimately won the ACC Atlantic for the first time since 2006.
-In 2022, both teams came in with 4-0 records and were both ranked in the Top 10 (Clemson at #5 and NC State at #10, respectively) with ESPN College GameDay making an appearance in Clemson.
-Clemson was coming off of a scare from Wake Forest (the Tigers narrowly won 51-45 in double overtime in a high-scoring shootout), while NC State was coming off of a 41-10 thrashing of UConn.
-Ultimately the Tigers got their revenge on the Wolfpack and won 30-20; Clemson ultimately won the ACC Atlantic as NC State and Wake Forest had surprising late-season collapses, but the Tigers did not get a Playoff spot as a result of their two losses to non-conference opponents Notre Dame and rival South Carolina.
+In 2022, both teams came in with 4–0 records and were both ranked in the top 10 (Clemson at No. 5 and NC State at No. 10) with ESPN's College GameDay making an appearance in Clemson.
+Clemson was coming off of a scare from Wake Forest (the Tigers narrowly won 51–45 in double overtime in a high-scoring shootout), while NC State was coming off of a 41–10 thrashing of UConn.
+Ultimately the Tigers got their revenge on the Wolfpack and won 30–20; Clemson ultimately won the ACC Atlantic as NC State and Wake Forest had surprising late-season collapses, but the Tigers did not get a Playoff spot as a result of their two losses to non-conference opponents Notre Dame and rival South Carolina.
+In 2023, the rivalry swung back to the Wolfpack as they won 24–17 over a struggling Clemson team, though each team would win their remaining regular season games.
+The following season, Clemson dominated, 59–35, behind quarterback Cade Klubnik and a potent rushing attack that gained 269 yards.